 So, unless alternative forms of lending (e.g. invoice finance) or private investors are available to plug the financial gap, businesses face potential failure.

 Fortunately, even at that stage all is not necessarily lost.
-There are often alternatives means of rescuing a business after the exploring of all other traditional avenues.
+There are often alternative means of rescuing a business after the exploring of all other traditional avenues.
 These usually involve insolvency procedures and possible restructuring.